 x6, Masters Jumpers Preferred Silver, Preferred Agility Excellent x2, Excellent FAST Preferred, NADAC Excellent Agility & Jumpers, and Canine Good Citizen

-In spring of '04, CH MACH2 Cedar Ridge DoubleOSeven VCD1 TD RE MXC MJG XF EAC EJC
+In spring of '04, CH MACH2 Cedar Ridge DoubleOSeven VCD1 RE MXC MJG XF EAC EJC

 the gang.
 Connery is the quintissential Beagle, a clown who is also possessed by moments